 - their own organizations, based on assessment of risk, so long as any additional direction is consistent with these requirements. - e.
-Senior DOE Management Program Cyber Security Plans (PCSPs) must require their operating units to implement and maintain at least the minimum requirements in this Manual for information systems operated by or on behalf of the Department no later than 1-1-2010.
+Senior DOE Management Program Cyber Security Plans (PCSPs) must require their operating units to implement and maintain at least the minimum requirements in this Manual for information systems operated by or on behalf of the Department no more than 60 days after issuance.
 If an operating unit cannot implement the requirements of this Manual by the scheduled milestone, the operating unit must establish a plan of action and milestones (POA&M) for implementation of the requirements.